firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

    data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.
-2. When prompted to select an AMI, search in the ``Community AMIs`` tab for "FPGA" and select the option that starts with ``FPGA Developer AMI - 1.6.0``.
+2. When prompted to select an AMI, search in the ``Community AMIs`` tab for "FireSim Base" and select the option that starts with ``FireSim Base AMI 1.6.0``.
    **DO NOT USE ANY OTHER VERSION.**
 3. When prompted to choose an instance type, select the instance type of your choosing.
 A good choice is a ``c4.4xlarge``.